Syllabus & Course Information

 Exams & Proctoring

-CS88 will support students taking the exam remotely, but they will need to use Zoom to proctor their remote session.
+CS88 will support students taking the exam remotely, but they will need to use Zoom (with a video camera turned on) to proctor their remote session.
 We believe this strikes a balance between flexibility and integrity.
 The exact setup will be shared in the month leading up to the exam.

 It is recommended, but not required, that you are currently enrolled in or have taken Data 8.
 There is no formal programming-related prerequisite for CS 88.
 You do not need to be familiar with any particular programming language.